Author Archives: Zita

 Layered, piled, buried, jutting up from the ground, stones weave the tapestry of the earth.
 They symbolize the old, the everlasting…the ancestors.
 What does it mean to make a oath on a stone connected to the realm of the departed? … Continue reading

 “Words are but pictures of our thoughts.”
 So said England’s first poet laureate, John Dryden, back in the 1600s.
 His words inspired a simple ritual I created called “Drink Your Words.”
-I’ve done this ritual in various forms for … Continue reading
+I’ve done this ritual in various forms for several … Continue reading

 The holiday season is known for both generosity and commercialism.
 As you gather around a dinner table with friends and family, here’s a simple ritual you can use to share gifts from the heart with those you love.